AWS Big Data Blog

 Stream CDC into an Amazon S3 data lake in Parquet format with AWS DMS

+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
 Most organizations generate data in real time and ever-increasing volumes.
 Data is captured from a variety of sources, such as transactional and reporting databases, application logs, customer-facing websites, and external feeds.
-Companies want to capture, transform, and analyze this time-sensitive data to improve customer experiences, increase efficiency, and drive innovations.
-With increased data volume and […]
+Companies […]

 With the release of Kinesis Data Firehose HTTP endpoint delivery, you can now stream your data through Amazon Kinesis or directly push data to Kinesis Data Firehose and configure it to deliver data to MongoDB Atlas.
 You can also configure Kinesis Data Firehose to transform the data before delivering it to its destination.
 You don’t have to write applications and manage resources to read data and push to MongoDB.
 It’s all managed by AWS, making it easier to estimate costs for your data based on your data volume.
 In this post, we discuss how to integrate Kinesis Data Firehose and MongoDB Cloud and demonstrate how to stream data from your source to MongoDB Atlas.

+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
 Amazon Kinesis Data Firehose now provides an easy-to-configure and straightforward process for streaming data to a third-party service for analysis, including logs from AWS services.
-Due to the varying formats and high volume of this data, it’s a complex challenge to identify and correlate key event details and data points to fix issues and improve […]
+Due to the varying formats and high […]

+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
 The value of data is time sensitive.
 Streaming data services can help you move data quickly from data sources to new destinations for downstream processing.
-For example, Amazon Kinesis Data Firehose can reliably load streaming data into data stores like Amazon Simple Storage Service (Amazon S3), Amazon Redshift, Amazon OpenSearch Service, and Splunk.
-We’re now […]
+For example, Amazon Data Firehose can reliably […]

 Building a modern data platform on AWS enables you to collect data of all types, store it in a central, secure repository, and analyze it with purpose-built tools.
 Yet you may be unsure of how to get started and the impact of certain design decisions.
 To address the need to provide advice tailored to specific technology and application domains, AWS added the concept of well-architected lenses 2017.
 AWS now is happy to announce the Analytics Lens for the AWS Well-Architected Framework.
 This post provides an introduction of its purpose, topics covered, common scenarios, and services included.